terranum-ch/ToolMap-user-doc/doc/usermanual/fonctionalities.rst

   * Zoom to: adjust the scale to display the selected feature on the whole screen (this option does not work for the point type layers).
   * Remove from selection: remove a feature from your selection
   * Select this feature only: unselect all the other features in your selection
-  * Copy data to clipboard: copy the informations of the selected feature
+  * Copy data to clipboard: copy the information of the selected feature

 Layer tab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`Layer` tab of the Information window displays all the informations on the selected layer.
+The :guilabel:`Layer` tab of the Information window displays all the information on the selected layer.

 .. image:: img/window-informations2.png